 - Facilitate collaboration with members of the college community to improve resources and services

-The Carl S. Swisher Library/Learning Resources Center houses a number of conference rooms for group study, exhibition areas, computer center and college archives.
-Special collections include: the Mary McLeod Bethune, Florence Roane, Attica Collection, and the Black Collection of books by and about Blacks.
+The Carl S. Swisher Library/Learning Resources Center houses a number of conference rooms for group study, exhibition areas, computer center, learning commons, and college archives.
+Special collections include the Mary McLeod Bethune, Florence Roane, Attica Collection, and the Black Collection of books by and about Blacks.
 The archival area is the repository for documents, photographs and other materials of historic value to the university.

-The library falls under the administrative Office of the Provost, under the leadership of Interim Provost Dr. Helena Mariella-Walrond.
-The library receives system support from the Center for Information Technology which is directed by the Chief Information Officer, Mr. Franklin Patterson.
+The library falls under the administrative Office of the Provost, under the leadership of Provost Dr. Helena Mariella-Walrond.
+The library receives system support from the Center for Information Technology which is directed by the vice president of general services and information technology, Dr. Franklin Patterson.